Ypertex/blog/content/articles/jumpcloud-on-unsupported-linux/index.md

 Disabling is what prevents the service from being restarted after the system boots.
 Great, we finally can revert the file ``/etc/issue`` back to its original content: Open the file (i.e. ``sudo nano /etc/issue``), then paste the complete string ``Debian GNU/Linux 9 \n \l``, and save the file.
 Done!
 After a reboot, the file still reads the same.

 Installing the JumpCloud agent on these systems now **works as expected**.
-The systems report as ``Debian 9`` in the JumpCloud console from where they can be managed just as any other system.
+The systems report as ``Debian 9`` in the JumpCloud console from where they can be managed just like any other system.

 ## Conclusion